FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 --- | --- | ---
 county_name | Text String | Name of County
 contest_name | Text String | Name of contest
-choice | Text String | Name of candidate or for a ballot question "Yes" or "No" votes | Integer | Number of votes recorded for the given choice in the given contest in the given County
+choice | Text String | Name of candidate or for a ballot question e.g. "Yes" or "No" votes | Integer | Number of votes recorded for the given choice in the given contest in the given County